JaidenCyberSec/JaidenCyberSec/JohnTheRipper-Labs/Lab3/README.md

 This lab is for **educational purposes only**.
 🛑 Never attempt unauthorized access or password cracking on live systems.
 Always get **explicit permission**.

+---

+## 📜 Copyright

+© 2025 Jaiden Jimerson.
+All rights reserved.
+This lab and all related materials are provided for educational use only.
+No part may be reproduced or reused without explicit written permission.